(EUROPE: 1001 to 1212 – continued)

 After John and the Magna Carta there was King Henry III who reigned from 1216 to 1272.
 It was in the year 1216 that the Celts of North Wales pressed on with their centuries-old national identity, at least as far back as the Roman withdrawal in the 400s.
 These were Celtic Britons whom the Anglo-Saxons had driven westward from England's fertile midlands.
 Welsh territory had mountains, valleys, forests, rivers and marshes.
 The terrain made the Welsh pastoral rather than farmers, which made them mobile with seasonal migrations.
 And mobile people were more difficult to control.

-In 1276 and '77 he fought the Welsh.
+In 1276 and '77 Edward fought the Welsh.
 In 1282 and '83 he accompanied his army in a war of conquest.
 He overwhelmed Welsh resistance, and to better secure his rule he built a series of castles and towns in the Welsh countryside and populated them with his fellow English.

 According to sources used by the English, Wallace had been wanted for killing an Englishman in response to an insult, and he had gathered around him some other desperate men who took to rebellion against the English.
-Soon Wallace was joined by various Scottish nobles.
+Soon Wallace was joined by various Scottish nobles who didn't like the idea of being subservient to an English king, and they provided Wallace with considerable manpower.
 The rebels burned down the quarters for English soldiers at Barns of Ayr and performed other exploits.

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.